rolleyio/vure/README.md

-# Rolley Vite Template
+# Vure

+This is a proof of concept to see if Vue and Firebase (Vure) can create a firestore powered ssg app (built on top of typesaurus and firebase v9), powered by Vite

 ## TODO
 - Get login / firestore models working with zod validation
-  - Add vue refs for data from firestore
 - Re-add testing for typesaurus
 - Allow firebase emulator port override in config
-- Font awesome
-- Prose config for windicss
-- Add OG tasks and required html tags
-- allow for multiple hosting envs
-- Add cypress for frontend
 - Add firebase rules tests
-- Vite-ssg
+- Allow zod to check schemas
+- Cleanup onEvents in onBeforeUnmount